Vadym79/AWSLambdaJavaWithQuarkus/quarkus-3.17-as-graalvm-native-image/README.md

 8) Needs quarkus-amazon-dynamodb extension (see pom.xml) because of https://quarkus.io/guides/writing-native-applications-tips
    Detected an instance of Random/SplittableRandom class in the image heap problem

-9) Quarkus native build properties hav to stay like this to avoid DynamoProductDao instantiation at build time
+9) Quarkus native build properties in pom.xml have to stay like this to avoid DynamoProductDao instantiation at build time

 <properties>
 	<quarkus.native.additional-build-args>